State delays $5B in public health contracts as complaints, lawsuit derail process

-ST. PAUL -- Minnesota officials are delaying updating new contracts for public health programs worth as much as $5 billion a year after some local leaders complained about the selection process and a current provider sued the state.
+ST. PAUL, Minn. — Minnesota officials are delaying updating new contracts for public health programs worth as much as $5 billion a year after some local leaders complained about the selection process and a current provider sued the state.

 The decision came after a Ramsey County district judge issued a temporary restraining order Aug.
 30 putting the brakes on the state’s efforts to finalize new provider contracts in 80 counties outside the Twin Cities metro.
 The state plans to renew the current contracts for another year.